opentox/loael-paper/loael.md

 independent studies/LOAELs.
-These studies were exploited to generate information on the reproducibility of chronic animal studies and were used to evaluate prediction performance of the models in the context of experimental variability.Considerable variability in the experimental data was observed.
+These studies were exploited to generate information on the reproducibility of chronic animal studies and were used to evaluate prediction performance of the models in the context of experimental variability.
+Considerable variability in the experimental data was observed.
 Study design differences, including dose selection, dose spacing and route of administration are likely explanation of experimental variability.
 High experimental variability has an impact on